StarPlayrX/XPC123/README.md

 ```

 ```
-You could even combine the two:
+For safety, you could combine the two:
 Application A <-> XPC Service A <-> XPC Launch Daemon Application B <-> XPC Service B <-> XPC Launch Daemon
 ```